SlugBot/web/discord-commands.md

 - `false`.
 A message will not be sent when the member reaches the required level.
 - defaults to `true`.

-Requirements to add and remove roles at levels:
+Requirements to add and remove roles at levels (at least one of the following):
 - `botAdmin` role
 - `ADMINISTRATOR` discord permission
 - Server owner

 Example:
-* `!roleatlevel Slug 10` This will set the `slug` role to be given to any member with a level greater than or equal to 10.
+* `!roleatlevel add Slug 10` This will set the `slug` role to be given to any member with a level greater than or equal to 10.

 ---